Shre-19-yansh/SQL-----Foodie-Fi/Case_Study_Answer.md

 ```
 <img width="525" height="64" alt="image" src="https://github.com/user-attachments/assets/f321be66-d01f-4917-b452-122388b54bc3" />

+- Churn count is 2
+- Churn percentage is 10.

 5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
 ```SQL